 He got more than one square meal per day out of the deal.
 There might be some leftover crusts, or something burned, or an extra biscuit that accidentally fell into his mouth while carrying a package of them to Mrs. Yearnst.
 Or Betty Moss who, whenever he brought her a pecan pie, would always give him a tiny sliver of it as a reward, with a little fresh cream on the side.

-It took him about two hours of time in the mornings and another three, perhaps in the afternoons, leaving him time between ten and two with nothing but time on his hands for four hours midday.
+It took him about two hours in the mornings and another three in the afternoons, leaving four hours midday with nothing but time on his hands.

-But before then, the old common house had been a place for adventures.
+But before the Cap and Quill, the old common house had been a place for adventures.

 She had caught his eye while holding the basket, and heād smiled goofily at her.
 She remained aloof through the encounter until sheād paid a penny for her basket.
-She skipped off, heading wherever it was she lived, but had stopped a few paces on, turned her head, ensured he was still watching her, and gave him a wink.
+She skipped off, heading wherever it was she lived, but stopped a few paces on, turned her head, made sure he was watching, and gave him a wink.

 āHi,ā sheād said. āIām Esme.ā